StellaWava/capstone/README.md

 This is in partial fulfillment of my data engineering certificate with TDI

 ## LA Parking Lot Data Analysis Dashboard
 This document presents a project that aims to provide insightful analytics for city planners based on data collected from parking meters in specific blocks of Los Angeles City.
-The data is collected and provided by (Los Angeles City Directory)[https://www.laexpresspark.org/la-city-open-data/].
+The data is collected and provided by [Los Angeles City Directory](https://www.laexpresspark.org/la-city-open-data/).
 The project is completed as part of my data engineering certificate with TDI.

 ### Data Description: